What is an Open Graph Image?

 You can do the same for titles, videos, and any other medium that will draw your target audience towards your post.
 In theory, that sounds amazing, but to use open graph protocols as a marketing strategy, you need to understand how it works in practice.
 It is all achieved through open graph tags or OG tags.

-You can easily test if your site’s Open Graph tags are working using an online tool like Social Media Share Preview.
+You can easily test if your site’s Open Graph tags are working using an online tool like Social Media Share Preview or the Facebook debugger.

 What are Open Graph Protocol Tags?